qyang-nj/llios/macho_parser/docs/LC_CODE_SIGNATURE.md

 ```

 From above, the signing requirements of Airbnb app are:
-* identifier "com.airbnb.app"
-    * The signing identifier is exactly "com.airbnb.app".
+* `identifier "com.airbnb.app"` - The signing identifier is exactly "com.airbnb.app".
-* anchor apple generic
-    * The certificate chain must lead to an Apple root.
+* `anchor apple generic` - The certificate chain must lead to an Apple root.
-* certificate leaf[subject.CN] = "iPhone Distribution: Airbnb, Inc. (xxxxxxxxxx)"
-    * The leaf (signing) certificate must be Airbnb Distribution.
+* `certificate leaf[subject.CN`]` = "iPhone Distribution: Airbnb, Inc. (xxxxxxxxxx)" - The leaf (signing) certificate must be Airbnb Distribution.
-* certificate 1[field.1.2.840.113635.100.6.2.1]
-    * The certificate that issues the leaf certificate must have filed `1.2.840.113635.100.6.2.1`, which means it has to be Apple Worldwide Developer Relations Certification Authority.
+* `certificate 1[field.1.2.840.113635.100.6.2.1]` - The certificate that issues the leaf certificate must have filed `1.2.840.113635.100.6.2.1`, which means it has to be Apple Worldwide Developer Relations Certification Authority.

 These are default requirements.
 Most iOS app should have similar ones.